zalando/skipper/docs/reference/filters.md

 #### grantLogout

-The filter revokes the refresh and access tokens in the cookie set by [oauthGrant](#oauthgrant).
+The filter revokes the refresh and access tokens in the cookie set by [oauthGrant](#oauthgrant) if `-oauth2-revoke-token-url` is configured.
 It also deletes the cookie by setting the `Set-Cookie` response header to an empty value after a successful token revocation.

 Examples: